 «When you try to observe microbes or viruses, you end up finding links that are part of what people call “society”.
 They are two sides of the same coin.… Read the rest

 Last month we launched our online book club, with the proposal of reading and discussing Semmelweis by L.-F. Céline.
 Now it’s time to start the discussion!
 It will be conducted in a mix of Italian and English language in the comment section of this post.

 A similar live discussion will be conducted at the next Festivaletteratura in Mantova, September 2019.
 The material collected here will be precious.
 If in the long summer days you don’t know what to make of the lazy afternoon hours, consider helping us editing the discussion into a printable document for later reference…

 «One of the most neglected works of Louis-Ferdinand Celine is his first published one […] Semmelweis is by no means what one would expect today from a medical thesis.
 First of all, it is a purely biographical work that does not address Semmelweis’s theories from a medical or scientific standpoint.»

 Ifri, Pascal A., A Reconsideration of Celine’s Semmelweis, from Questia

-If you receive this aperiodic newsletter it means you’re still friend with someone who in the last two years worked hard to create Scienceground, a space-time for open conversations on science, technology, and society.
-You can hear its first wails here.
-At the very beginning we named ourselves “small temporary scientific community”.
-Yet we are still around, and growing in number… therefore we now like to call our community ExTemporanea.
+If you receive this aperiodic newsletter it means you’re still friend with someone who in the last two years worked hard to create Scienceground, a space-time for open conversations on science, technology, and society.… Read the rest

 «That the purified language of science, or even the richer purified language of literature should ever be adequate to the givenness of the world and of our experience is in the very nature of things, impossible.
 Cheerfully accepting the fact, let us advance together, men of letters and men of science, further and further into the every-expanding regions of the unknown.»